github/balanced-employee-ip-agreement/README.md

 Contributors to this project are not your lawyers and nothing in this repository is legal advice.
 See extended [disclaimer](#disclaimer) below.

 ## FAQ

+### Why are employee IP agreements deemed necessary by employers?

+In the United States, without an express agreement employers usually own [works subject to copyright](https://www.copyright.gov/circs/circ09.pdf) and have either [ownership or a "shop right" to use inventions](http://scholars.law.unlv.edu/cgi/viewcontent.cgi?article=1251&context=nlj#page=2).
+With an express agreement, employers can obtain lower risk, more certainty, and more control over more IP in more situations – so it's easy to understand that robust IP agreements with employees (and contractors) are necessary.
+But it's possible for IP agreements to go too far...

 ### How does BEIPA differ from other employee IP agreements?